This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 Under 18 years old

 If you are under 18 years old then you will need to include a letter of consent from your parents which explicitly states that they give you permission to travel and live in the UK independently.
-If the Home Office cannot see that this permission has been given then they will refuse the application.
+If UKVI cannot see that this permission has been given, then they will refuse the application.

 If any of your documents are not readable in English, you must provide an official English (or Welsh) translation to accompany the document.

-If the document is not in English or no official translation is provided, then the document will not be accepted and this can lead to a visa refusal.
+If the document is not in English and no official translation is provided, then the document will not be accepted and this can result in visa refusal.

 *You cannot translate the document yourself.

-An official translation must include the following information so the Home Office can independently verify it:
+An official translation must include the following information so that UKVI can independently verify it:

 Please ensure that the translator you choose will include the above information.